Edward Boccia: Artwork

 Boccia's themes are linked to the mystical, occult, and theosophical traditions of modern art including the belief in the messianic role of the artist, seen in the work of the Symbolists, as well as the pictures of Paul Gauguin and Oskar Kokoschka among others.
 Specifically, Boccia includes numerous self-portraits, and uses examples of esoteric imagery such as the androgyne and the hermaphrodite.
 The works for which the artist is most well known are the multi-panel works in Expressionist style.

+The artist was part of the group of 15 exhibiting alongside fellow modernists such as E. Oscar Thalinger and Werner Drewes.
 In 1956, Boccia began his multi-panel paintings, which were purchased after completion, among others, by Morton D. May between 1956 and 1977.
 Some of his most noteworthy series of multi-paneled paintings consist of up to nine panels.
 Other paintings remained hidden in his studio for over fifty years and were uncovered recently by a research project led by the late artist's trust.
 Boccia's work shows the influence of Max Beckmann, and he was well aware of the older artist's work through May's collection.